Bless 'Em All

-"Bless 'Em All", also known as "The Long and the Short and the Tall" and "Fuck 'Em All", is a war song.
+"Bless 'Em All", also known as "The Long and the Short and the Tall", is a war song.
 The words have been credited to Fred Godfrey in 1917 set to music composed by Robert Kewley, however, early versions of the song may have existed amongst British military personnel in the 1880s in India.
 It was first recorded by George Formby, Jr. in 1940, and it has been covered by a number of other artists including Gracie Fields and Vera Lynn.
 It served as a patriotic song during the Second World War.

 History

 The origin of the song is not entirely clear.
 The song is said to have been written by Fred Godfrey set to music by Robert Kewley, although it is likely that the song existed earlier in various forms in all divisions of the British military.
 These early versions, instead of "bless 'em all", had "rob 'em all", "sod 'em all", or "fuck 'em all" as the recurrent phrase in the lyrics.
 Godfrey said that he thought up the lyrics for the song while serving with the Royal Naval Air Service (RNAS) at Dunkirk during the First World War, recalling in a 1941 letter to the Daily Mirror: "I wrote 'Bless 'Em All' while serving in the old RNAS in France in 1916.
 And, furthermore, it wasn't 'Bless'."
 However, questions remain if he actually wrote the lyrics as he claimed, furthermore his service record indicates that he only joined RNAS in January 1917.
 It has been suggested that Godfrey took an older song and changed one crucial word.

 Les Cleveland (1984) writes that a version of the song titled "Fuck 'Em All" was a popular protest song by airmen serving on India's North West Frontier during the 1920s, and may have originated from there.
 However, Chelsea Pensioners who were interviewed by author Lewis Winstock indicated that the song was already current in the last decade of the 19th century.
 It has been proposed that the song was adapted from a folk song and first became popular among British servicemen in India in the 1880s.

 The song later gained popularity among British and Commonwealth troops during the Second World War, and with a change of lyrics became a patriotic tune after being performed by singers such as Gracie Fields and Vera Lynn.
 It was also recorded by George Formby and Bertha Willmott among others.
 These songs were based on an arrangement by Jimmy Hughes and Frank Lake.

 Some sources credited the song to Jimmy Hughes, Frank Lake and Al Stillman.